7jw92nVd1kLaq1/picoCTF-MATRIX-scripts/README.md

 # picoCTF-MATRIX-scripts

-There are three scripts used to solve the challenge
+There are four scripts used to solve the challenge.

 * matrix.py
   * This script directly simulates the binary involved in the challenge.